TENNLab-UTK/framework-embedder-open/markdown/xor_example.md

 # XOR Example for Using the TENNLab Neuromorphic Framework Embedder

 This tutorial for the TENNLab neuromorphic framework embedder tool (AKA the `framework_embedder`) covers an example XOR SNN model and how it may be converted into a simple C library.
+The only prerequisites for this tutorial are that you have the [open-source TENNLab neuromorphic framework](https://github.com/TENNLab-UTK/framework-open) and can compile+run it successfully.

 ------------------------------------------------------------